bloxstreet/support/guides/admin-guide.md

 **Logs All Attempts:** Whether or not doing all as a player logs.

-Commands in _italic_ do not have any consequences / information to say about them.
+Commands in _italic_ do not have any consequences/information to say about them.
 You may use them!
 Commands with a ~~strikethrough~~ must not be used AT ALL!
 Using them could lead to severe consequences.

 | Command Name        | Arguments  | Allowed | Not Allowed | Punishment | Logs All Attempts |
 |:-------------|:------------------|:------|:-------------|:------------|:------------------|